 Between the indoor and outdoor SEC Championships, he also helped lead the Gator men to two league titles and the women to three league crowns.
 Neither team finished lower than fifth at any SEC meet during O'Neal's four-year tenure.
 He mentored UF athletes to 45 All-America honors, 14 All-American relays and 25 SEC titles.

 Among the stars that developed under O'Neal's tutelage at Florida were 2012 NCAA indoor and outdoor triple jump champion Omar Craddock, four-time NCAA men's triple jump champion Christian Taylor and seven-time SEC champion and four-time All-American Shara Proctor in the women's triple and long jumps.

-This past season, he coached Craddock to the phenomenal status of indoor and outdoor NCAA champion, as well as indoor and outdoor SEC champion.
+In 2012, he coached Craddock to the phenomenal status of indoor and outdoor NCAA champion, as well as indoor and outdoor SEC champion.
 He also mentored freshman Ciarra Brewer to the SEC women's triple jump title, in large part because of a change in technique, recommended by O'Neal, that helped her become the No. 2-ranked triple jumper in UF history.